Ease to Grow: Easy

 Native Range: Wet Pocosins of Coastal Southeastern North America

 The Yellow Pitcher Plant, Sarracenia flava is a tall southern pitcher plant with distinctive green trumpets and frequently shows red veins.
 The nectar glands along the hood margins and throat are very productive, and attract many flying insects, particularly wasps.
 S. flava grows well in wet bog soil.
 It has its best traps in Spring when they are considerably larger and sturdier.
 They fade by Summer and develop phyllodia (flat leaves) that persist through winter.
-The very large and showy flowers are yellow, and fragrant.
+This green-yellow, trumpet-shaped carnivorous plant has large, showy, fragrant flowers.
 They are one of the largest and most spectacular blooms within the Sarracenia.
 They generally bloom from March to May before the pitchers fully develop.
 They are a great bog garden plant and will grow in northern zones with protection.
 Sarracenia flava was one of the first pitcher plants to be discovered by European naturalists in the 1600s.
 For this selection we provide plants from a mix of variants including: S. flava, rugelli, cuprea, maxima, and ornata.
 Our choice based on availability.

 Use: Grows well in the bog garden, greenhouse and indoors.
 It is an excellent accent plant.